|

 - Consistent, ongoing thoughts of death or suicide

-If you’re suffering instead of celebrating or having trouble differentiating between sadness and depression, help is just around the corner.
-FHE Health provides care and support for those facing depression during the holidays and throughout the year.
+FHE Health provides care and support for those facing holiday depression and mental health challenges throughout the year.
 Through the use of biometrics, including brain imaging and genetic blood testing, we can get to the root of your depression and create a customized treatment plan to help you feel your very best.

 If your feelings of sadness have you cornered in a dark place, it’s time to seek help.
 Contact us to learn more about how FHE Health can help you find a healthier, happier approach to life.